ncatlab/nlab-content/pages/8/3/6/5/25638/content.md

 * **in [[category theory]]** the term "*amalgamated coproduct*" or just "*amalgamation*" refers to [[pushouts]] (seen, if you will, as [[coproducts]] in a [[coslice category]]).

-Beware though, while the terminology "amalgamation" indeed neatly capture the nature of [[pushouts]], traditionally it is not widely used at all in this generality.
+Beware though, while the terminology "amalgamation" indeed neatly captures the nature of [[pushouts]] in general [[categories]], traditionally it is not widely used in this generality.

 Moreover, but only vaguely related: